 Suture the catheter to the cutaneous tissue using the fixation tab.

-The surgeon must choose the technique that is best adapted regarding the condition of the patient.
+The surgeon must choose the technique that is best adapted depending on the condition of the patient.

 You can immerse the catheter in a sterile solution to facilite the introduction through the Tuohy needle.
 Always perform gentle forward movements with the catheter.
 The Tuohy needle edges are very sharp and could damage the catheter if you had to move it backwards.